Isuzu TX

-The Isuzu TX series truck was built from 1934 until the end of World War 2, then resumed production starting in 1946 until 1979 and was powered by a diesel engine.
+The Isuzu TX series truck was built from 1934 until the end of World War 2, then resumed production starting in 1946 until 1979.
+TX trucks were powered either by gasoline or diesel engines.
 It was the company's first successful heavy duty truck used in various roles to include firetruck, tank truck, construction, dump truck, and cargo transport.
 It shared a chassis with the BX series bus, and evolved from the Isuzu Sumida bus that was produced starting in 1929.
 The TX series had several models based on engine size and payload requirements.

 History

 The Japanese Military placed domestic truck production as vital to the defense of the country, after witnessing an influx of American products from GMC and Ford after the 1923 Great Kantō earthquake.
-Heavy duty vehicles manufactured by GMC were being imported by Japanese automotive importer Yanase Ltd., and Ford had built a manufacturing plant at Koyasu,Yokohama in 1925, while GM opened Osaka Assembly in 1927.
+Heavy duty vehicles manufactured by GMC were being imported by Japanese automotive importer Yanase Ltd., and Ford had built a manufacturing plant at Koyasu, Yokohama in 1925, while GM opened Osaka Assembly in 1927.
 In 1918, the Japanese Government passed the Military Vehicle Assistance Act, and after noticing an influx of imported trucks, Japanese manufacturers placed a high priority on domestically produced trucks, after noticing that 95% of all vehicles in Japan had been imported or locally manufactured by foreign built factories by 1930.
 During World War I, both Ford and GM devoted a large amount of their manufacturing capacity towards truck production to the war effort, and the Japanese military took notice.